Key-Roh/Key-Roh.github.io/publications.md

 ### Working Paper

 - Roh, Gi-Woo.
-“Voter Bias and Youth Representation: The Role of Prejudice and Age Discrimination.” *Under Review*.
+“Voter Bias and Youth Representation: The Role of Prejudice and Age Discrimination.” *Working paper*.

+- Kim, Chan-song, and Gi-Woo Roh.
+"Different Clocks, Different Votes: How Temporal Framing Makes Time Matter for Voting." *Working paper*.

 - Roh, Gi-Woo.
 “Translating Youth Participation into Policy: A Case Study of the Seoul Youth Ordinance in South Korea.” *R&R*.

 - Roh, Gi-Woo, and Jungsub, Shin.
 "Party Membership Motivations and Political Activism in a Polarized New Democracy: Evidence from South Korea." *R&R*.

-- Roh, Gi-Woo, and Chan-Song Kim.
-“Why Do Young People Engage in Politics?”
-Presented at the 2024 APSA Conference.

-- Na, Heejin, and Gi-Woo, Roh.
-“War of Party Banners: The Impact of Partisan Messages on Voter Perceptions.”
-Presentation at the 2025 APSA Conference.